FusionAuth/fusionauth-site/site/_posts/2020-07-22-securely-implement-oauth-vuejs.md

 - Set `Authorized redirect URLs` to `http://localhost:9000/oauth-callback`.
 This is the Express server URL that will handle processing the FusionAuth callback after a user signs in.
 - Set `Logout URL` to  `http://localhost:8081`.
 This is the URL where the FusionAuth server will redirect us after logout; this is the URL where the Vue app lives.
 It makes sense that after logout you end up being on the main landing page of the application.

-Record the Client Id and Client Secret values as well for later use.

 Click **Save**.

 {% include _image.liquid src="/assets/img/blogs/oauth-vuejs/application-configuration.png" alt="OAuth settings for the new application." class="img-fluid" figure=false %}